godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

    The scene tree, with the GUI scene set to display its children

-The GUI scene encapsulates all of the Game User Interface.
+The GUI scene encapsulates all of the game's Graphical User Interface.
 It comes with a barebones script where we get the path to nodes that exist inside the
 scene: